 - Give them some water if they are able to swallow it to prevent dehydration.

 - Cover them with a blanket and keep them warm.

 - If the person is passed out, turn them on their side so they don’t aspirate vomit.

-Once the person has received emergency medical care for alcohol poisoning, it’s time to address the wider issue of their alcohol abuse.
+Once the person has received emergency medical care for alcohol poisoning, it’s time to address the wider issue of possible alcohol abuse.
 If this isn’t a one-time thing, and your loved one is drinking on a regular basis, a medically supervised detox program may be the first step in recovery.
 Your loved one may have co-occurring disorders or need a comprehensive recovery program to support their individual needs.
 With your help and the assistance of caring professionals, your friend or family member can move forward into a life free of the toxicity of substance abuse.